 What processes can be automated?

-We already mentioned that contact center automation can significantly streamline customer service by automating routine inquiries and tasks, allowing agents to focus on more complex issues.
+As discussed earlier, automating contact center operations can greatly enhance customer service by handling routine inquiries and tasks, freeing agents to tackle more complex issues.

 Additionally, processes such as ticket routing and prioritization are automated, ensuring that customer requests are directed to the appropriate department or agent skillset, improving response times.